Jarryd460/ContinuousMonitory/README.md

 * Start project and it should bring up swagger on https://localhost:7298.
 * Navigate to Prometheus http://localhost:9090 and go to Status -> Targets.
 * Click on the application link with https://localhost:7298/ as it's url to view metrics.
+* After installing and running OpentTelemetry Collector and the ContinuousMonitory Api, logs, metrics and traces should be logged to the console as the received.

 ### Setup Prometheus as data source on Grafana and import Dashboards